| The

 which requires experience and has been improved with the

+development of the soft GDC.
 The problem of residual neck & neck regrowth in

 apparently completely occluded aneurysms after coiling using